next-orders/space/README.md

 # Food app, DB, migrations...
 You are ready to check your domain!
 ```

-Also, you can use single Docker Image to create container (you need external PostgreSQL as DB):
+Also, you can use single Docker Image to create container:

 ```shell
 # Use the specific version